 was born in Newfoundland and Labrador to parents of Indigenous and settler descent.
-He holds a Bachelor of Fine Arts degree from Memorial University, and a practice-led research Masters degree on the visual culture of Newfoundland and Labrador from the Waterford Institute of Technology in Ireland.
+He holds a Bachelor of Fine Arts degree from Memorial University, and a practice led research Master’s degree on the visual culture of Newfoundland and Labrador from the South East Technological University in Waterford, Ireland.
+His work is included in public and private collections in North America and Europe and his paintings have been extensively exhibited at home and abroad.

-Pittman has participated in multiple residencies, including Fogo Island Arts’ Outport Interiors (2010) and his work has been extensively exhibited at home and abroad.
+Pittman has participated in multiple residencies, including the 2025 Artlink Ireland/Crux Art International Atlantic Exchange at Fort Dunree, Ireland and Fogo Island Arts’ Outport Interiors Residency (2010).
 In 2012, The Rooms Provincial Art Gallery curated a significant solo exhibition of his artwork comprised of over 5 years of visual explorations.
-In 2013 he was a semi-finalist for the Sobey Art Award, Canada’s pre-eminent award for contemporary Canadian art.
-The following year his work was included in a comprehensive exhibition of Newfoundland and Labrador artists at the McMichael Canadian Art Collection (2014).
+In 2013 he was a semi-finalist for the Sobey Art Award, Canada’s pre-eminent award for contemporary Canadian art, and the following year his work was included in a comprehensive exhibition of Newfoundland and Labrador artists at the McMichael Canadian Art Collection.

-Over the past decade, Michael Pittman has been the recipient of multiple grants and awards for his artwork, which frequently references the physical environment, traditional knowledge and hidden histories of the places to which he is connected.
+Over the past decade, Michael Pittman has been the recipient of multiple grants and awards for his artwork, which frequently references the physical environment, traditional knowledge, and hidden histories of the places to which he is connected.

 www.newfoundartist.com